The problem with pooled funds

 You also need to check their ETF options.
 Some of them are a little restrictive.
 For instance, Cbus self-managed doesn’t appear to offer many ETFs, including missing VGS, although they offer the SPDR equivalent WXOZ which has an MER of 0.40, which is close enough, although coupled with their 0.15% admin fee (on top of their fixed fees), the total cost doesn’t seem appealing.

 1. If you have over the TBC (Transfer Balance Cap – the amount you can move to an account based pension), you are required to sell down and realise any capital gains for that amount over the TBC before moving to an account-based pension in specie.
-This means you can not continue to earn money on delayed tax of that additional amount since you can no longer dalay the tax on that.
+This means you cannot continue to earn money on delayed tax of that additional amount since you can no longer delay the tax on that.
 So if you are likely to exceed the TBC, this is an important consideration.
 Although, I suppose you could potentially use both of them and split it up.

-2. These typically don’t support keeping direct investments in a Transfer To Retirement (TTR) account, which means you can not use several superannuation strategies if you continue working from age 60 to 65 without losing a significant amount of the benefits of this article.
+2. These typically don’t support keeping direct investments in a Transfer To Retirement (TTR) account, which means you cannot use several superannuation strategies if you continue working from age 60 to 65 without losing a significant amount of the benefits of this article.

 3. As with other individually taxed superannuation structures, you are required to realise (i.e., pay out) capital gains to leave.
 30+ years is a long time to be locked into one provider and risk having to sell down realising CGT if they change the rules.
 ING Living Super was an example of that where they used to be an excellent option until they added 0.5% admin fee.